-1. Annual vinca (Catharanthus roseus)
+1. Annual Vinca (Catharanthus roseus)

 From early summer until the first frost, annual vinca blooms profusely in shades of pink or white, sometimes with a contrasting eye.
 The glossy green foliage is also attractive, featuring a distinctive pale midrib.
 A low-maintenance plant does not require deadheading or pinching and will bloom even in high heat.

 Though tolerant of drought, annual vinca prefers moist, well-drained soil in full sun to partial shade.
+Ultimately, these plants are bitter and have some toxic quality that deer will stay clear of!

 2. Snapdragon (Antirrhinum majus)